 The JBL T450BT Wireless are better sounding headphones than the Sony WH-XB700 unless you’re looking for a thumpy, bass-heavy sound profile, in which case you should go with the Sonys.
 Both headphones are built quite similarly, but the WH-XB700 come with an audio cable for you to use the headphones passively, which you can’t do with the JBLs.
 You get a longer battery life with the Sonys, and their wireless range is noticeably better.
 They also have a companion app that allows a bit of customization and they support the aptX codec, but their latency is a bit higher than the T450BT’s.

 The AKG N60NC Wireless are better on-ear headphones than the Sony WH-XB700.
-They are noise cancelling on-ears and they have a better audio reproduction than the Sony headphones as well.
-They also feel better built, can connect simultaneously to two devices, and their latency is noticeably lower.
-On the other hand, you get a better battery life with the WH-XB700, although they do take longer to charge.
-Also, they have a decent app, which the AKG are lacking.
+The AKG are noise cancelling on-ears and have a better audio reproduction than the Sony headphones.
+The AKG also feel better built, can connect simultaneously to two devices, and their latency is noticeably lower.
+On the other hand, you get a better battery life with the Sony, although they do take longer to charge.
+The Sony also have a decent app, which the AKG are lacking.

 The JBL Tune 660NC are better for most purposes than the Sony WH-XB700 Wireless.
 The JBL have a more neutral sound profile, which some listeners may prefer, a better mic recording quality, and longer continuous battery life.
 They also have an ANC feature, although it has a disappointing performance.
 On the other hand, the Sony have a more comfortable, stable fit and a better build quality.